npg70/galbreath-old/people/pinkerton-james-1740.md

 He married second at Greenock on 27 Nov 11 1773 to **Agnes Galbreath**[^agnes-galbreath-marriage]. bp 1 Mar 1749, Greenock.[^agnes-galbreath-birth]

-James, his wifes, and three children are all bured at Kilkerran Graveyard[^burial]
+James, his wifes, and three children are all buried at Kilkerran Graveyard[^burial]

 Children of James and Margaret (Philipshill) Pinkerton, all baptized at Campbeltown:[^children]